 The heavy-duty sheath is designed to be worn on your belt and incorporates a magnesium firestarter rod and a cord cutter.
 The latter saves you from having to unsheathe the knife for minor cuts including paracord and fishing line.
 With a sharpener stone integrated into the back of the sheath, you can keep your blade razor sharp no matter how long you’re out in the bush.
 The knife measures 9.5” in total with a blade length of 4.25”.
 It weighs 7.5 ounces on its own and 13 ounces in the sheath.

 If you’re heading off the beaten track, you will need a machete to help you blaze a trail or clear bush for a new campsite.
 The Condor Tool & Knife Bushcraft Parang Machete is made in El Salvador and boasts great chopping power.
-Amazon reviewers love that it’s relatively compact, with a 13” blade and an overall length of 19.75”.
+It’s also relatively compact, with a 13” blade and an overall length of 19.75”.
 This means that although it has the swinging power needed to cut through thick brush and sizeable branches, it is still conveniently sized for campers who like to travel light.

 The full tang blade is made of high carbon steel and is exceptionally sharp, while the high impact polypropylene handle is both comfortable and durable.
 Some users recommend wrapping it with grip tape to prevent sweaty hands from slipping.
 When not in use, the blade (and your fingers) are protected by the machete’s ballistic nylon sheath.